+The Hudson School District collaborated with Bray Architects to identify and evaluate potential solutions for the District’s secondary (6th–12th grade) space needs.
 Following the completion of the needs analysis and an extensive planning and community engagement process, the School Board placed three referendum questions on the April 2016 ballot.
-All three questions were approved, including $7.9 million for an addition and renovation to Hudson Middle School.
+All three questions were approved, including renovations to the high school and $7.9 million for an addition and renovation to Hudson Middle School.

-The addition features a new gymnasium with one main basketball court and four side courts, two Special Education classrooms, three general-purpose classrooms, and one science classroom.
+The Hudson Middle School addition features a new gymnasium with one main basketball court and four side courts, two Special Education classrooms, three general-purpose classrooms, and one science classroom.
 A classroom was added to an existing “house” on the first floor, while second floor renovations include improvements to an art classroom and the conversion of an existing space into a science classroom.
 New lockers were also added to existing “houses” on both floors.